-1.01 DESIGN REQUIREMENTS AND CRITERA
+1.01 DESIGN REQUIREMENTS AND CRITERIA

-A. Hydraulic Modeling:
+1.01.A Hydraulic Modeling:

 - 1. Hydraulic modeling effort to be verified with Project Manager, and may be performed by Design Engineer, City, or another consultant.
-If model is to be provided by others, Design Engineer shall provide specific design information to modeler. - 2.
+If modelling is to be performed by others, Design Engineer shall provide specific design information to modeler. - 2.
 The following parameters shall be incorporated in the design: - a.
 Design Velocity:

-Table A.1 Design Velocity
+Table A.1 - DESIGN VELOCITY

 SIZE OF LINE Desired (ft.sec) Maximum (ft/sec)

 ≥ 24-inch & ≤ 36-INCH 3 5

 ≥ 42-INCH & ≤ 96-INCH 5 7

-96-INCH 7 12
+96-INCH 7 9

-\ Maximum velocity may be adjusted with approval from Infrastructure Planning Branch (IPB).
+^{} Maximum velocity may be adjusted with approval from Infrastructure Planning Branch (IPB).